Complaints about car finance commission

 FCA’s temporary complaint-handling rules to certain car finance complaints

-- the pause, which will now continue until 4 December 2025, on the 8 week timeframe which firms are normally required to provide a final response on complaints and give consumers the right to refer their cases to us.
+- the pause on the eight-week timeframe – in which firms are normally required to provide a final response on complaints and notify consumers of their right to refer their cases to us – which will now continue until 4 December 2025

 You can read more about the complaint-handling rules on the FCA’s website.